jacobismael/APCS/README.md

 # APCS
-A collection of my work from my AP Computer Science class I took in freshmen year of high school.
+A collection of my work from my AP Computer Science class I took in freshmen year of high school (2019 - 2020).

 This Repository is supposed to be private as it is against the rules to share code for any classes.
 The code is only here as a backup in case anything happens to the copy on my main hard disk.